jbburant/Cdn-EcoEvo-Stipends/README.md

 # Cdn-EcoEvo-Stipends
-Data and code on minimum stipends, tuition, and cost of living for graduate programs in ecology and evolution in Canada (2022)
+Data on minimum stipends, tuition, and cost of living for graduate programs in ecology and evolution in Canada (2022)